Cleobury Mortimer Lectures

 Having first braved a wet Thursday, the audience was enthralled.

-The next two lectures are on June 9 : The Workhouse at Cleobury Mortimer and on June 30 : On the Trail of the Mortimers.
-Put the dates in your diary, go along and learn about the story of Cleobury Mortimer and at the same time, support the St Mary’s Youth Project.
+The next lecture is on June 30 : On the Trail of the Mortimers.
+Put the date in your diary, go along and learn about the story of Cleobury Mortimer and at the same time, support the St Mary’s Youth Project.

 Cleobury Chronicles 12